ItsMaper/JDavidCode/README.md

 ---

-## 🚀 Current Project: **Arnica**
+## 🚀 Current Project: **Avento**
-I am developing **Arnica**, my own project, which features a landing page and multiple independent pages.
+I am developing **Avento**, my own project, which features a landing page and multiple independent pages.
 I am also implementing an authentication system using JWT and cookies.

 ---